Sidechain compression is a powerful and creative technique in audio mixing that can have both drastic and subtle effects in improving an overall mix.

-For those hardware compressors that do, there will be a sidechain insert that will allow a sidechain source to control the compression applied to the input signal.
+For those hardware compressors that do, a sidechain insert will allow a sidechain source to control the compression applied to the input signal.

-In software compressor plugins, there will generally be a sidechain dropdown menu that will allow you to choose the sidechain source.
+There will generally be a sidechain dropdown menu in software compressor plugins that will allow you to choose the sidechain source.

-Read the manual of your specific compressor or simply take a look at the inputs or menus to figure out if it allows for external sidechaining.
+Read the manual of your specific compressor, or take a look at the inputs or menus to figure out if it allows for external sidechaining.

 Let’s consider a few examples:

-2HP Comp (link to check it out at 2HP) is a Eurorack compressor module with sidechain capabilities via its Key input.
+2HP Comp (link to check the price at Perfect Circuit) is a Eurorack compressor module with sidechain capabilities via its Key input.